-7 Rainy Day Activities to Keep You Busy in Squamish
+7 Squamish Rainy Day Activities to Keep You Busy

-Rainy Day Activities to Keep You Busy in Squamish
+Squamish Rainy Day Activities to Keep You Busy

 Do rainy days get you down?
 Don’t let a little wet weather dampen your plans.
 Instead, make the most of soggy days inside or out with this list of 7 rainy day activities that just might change the way you look at the forecast.

 Photo: Britannia Mine Museum

 Find shelter underground at the Britannia Mine Museum, a wonderful local attraction that combines family fun with a lesson or two in mining history.
 Hop aboard a real mine train and take a ride back in time just like the trips miners took 100 years ago when the site was the largest copper mine in the British Commonwealth.
 If you haven't checked it out yet, be sure to experience BOOM! the new multisensory mill show that will show you what life was like for miners during the mill's operation.
 It's a wonderful way to get to know our town's history and culture a little bit better.